dennisXZX/devops-notes/AWS-EC2.md

 - you can have any number of EC2 instances within a secruity group

-- you can have multiple security groups attached to EC2 instances
+- you can have multiple security groups attached to an EC2 instance

 - if you create an inbound rule allowing traffic in, that traffic is automatically allowed back out again